Financial Literacy Basics

 The U.S. federal government spends money in several broad categories.
 The exact percentages shift year to year, but the structure has been roughly stable for decades.

-Social Security.
-The largest single category, typically about 22% of federal spending.
-Funds retirement benefits, survivor benefits, and disability insurance.
-Funded by the dedicated FICA payroll tax and trust fund balances.
+Social Security is the largest single category, about 21% of FY2024 federal spending per CBO.
+It funds retirement benefits, survivor benefits, and disability insurance, paid for by the dedicated FICA payroll tax and trust fund balances.

-Medicare and Medicaid.
-Together about 24% of federal spending.
+Medicare and Medicaid together come next at about 24% of federal spending.
 Medicare covers healthcare for adults 65 and older and some younger people with disabilities.
 Medicaid is a joint federal–state program for low-income individuals and families.
 Both have grown substantially as a share of spending over the past two decades.

-National defense.
-About 13% of federal spending in recent years, covering the Department of Defense, military operations, weapons procurement, and most veterans' benefits.
+National defense accounts for about 13% of federal spending in recent years, covering the Department of Defense, military operations, weapons procurement, and most veterans' benefits.

-Income security programs.
-About 8% of federal spending.
-Includes unemployment insurance, food assistance (SNAP), housing assistance, the Earned Income Tax Credit, and Supplemental Security Income.
+Income security programs make up about 8% of federal spending.
+They include unemployment insurance, food assistance (SNAP), housing assistance, the Earned Income Tax Credit, and Supplemental Security Income.

-Net interest on the federal debt.
-About 10% of federal spending and growing.
-The amount the federal government pays each year in interest on Treasury securities held by investors and other holders.
+Net interest on the federal debt is about 10% of federal spending and growing — the amount the federal government pays each year in interest on Treasury securities held by investors and other holders.

-All other federal spending.
-The remaining ~23% covers everything else: education, transportation, agriculture, scientific research, justice and law enforcement, environmental protection, foreign aid, the basic operation of federal agencies, and many smaller programs.
+Everything else — the remaining ~23% — covers education, transportation, agriculture, scientific research, justice and law enforcement, environmental protection, foreign aid, the basic operation of federal agencies, and many smaller programs.

-The USAFacts federal spending tracker and the Congressional Budget Office both publish plain-English summaries with charts.
+Source: Congressional Budget Office and U.S. Treasury FY2024 outlays.
+The USAFacts federal spending tracker publishes plain-English summaries with charts.
 The picture each year is broadly similar: about half of the federal budget goes to Social Security and healthcare, the rest is split among defence, interest, income security, and everything else.

 What federal taxes pay for these things